The Illustrated Letters and Diaries of the Pre-Raphaelites

 The story of how a group of precocious young artists shook up the British art establishment, told through their works, letters and diaries.

-A very handsome illustrated history of the linked lives and loves of a group of supremely talented artists of late Victorian Britain through their passionate writings.
+An illustrated history of the linked lives and loves of a group of supremely talented artists of late Victorian Britain through their passionate writings.
 It features the painters, poets, critics and designers: Ford Madox Brown, Edward Burne-Jones, Fanny Cornforth, William Holman Hunt, John Everett Millais, William and Janey Morris, Christina, Dante Gabriel, and William Rossetti, John Ruskin, William Bell Scott and Lizzie Siddal.

-The artistic aspirations and achievements of the Pre-Raphaelite Brotherhood as revealed alongside the interwoven dramas of their personal lives, in letters, diaries and reminiscences, while their genius is displayed in vivid paintings, drawings, designs and poems.
+The artistic aspirations and achievements of the Pre-Raphaelite Brotherhood are revealed alongside the interwoven dramas of their personal lives, in letters, diaries and reminiscences, while their genius is displayed in vivid paintings, drawings, designs and poems.

 The Pre-Raphaelites was a charmed circles of love, friendship and art.
 Within an ever-changing flow of affections, and intimacies as richly patterned as a tapestry, they worked together as companions, lovers and partners.
 They shared tragedy as well as happiness, critical hostility as well as success, even the griefs of infidelity and discord.